 The School of Engineering and Applied Science offers an annual, free and open to the public event that provides an opportunity for visitors to meet faculty and staff, interact with current students, take tours of state-of-the-art facilities, and attend interesting exhibits, presentations and demonstrations.
 Bring friends, family members and others who have always wanted to know the answer to the question: “What do Engineers do?”
 Presentations will include "Sights and Sounds of Spaceflight," by former astronaut, Kathy Thornton, a presentation by Dean Aylor and a discussion of admissions and curriculum by representatives from the U.Va.
 Admissions Office and the Office of Undergraduate Programs in the Engineering School.
 The day also includes exhibits in each department and walking tours of the Engineering School Complex, Rice Hall and the 3-D Lab, led by faculty and students as well as activities planned by the Center for Diversity in Engineering.

-If you are thinking about engineering as a career or want your students to gain a more comprehensive idea of the opportunities available to engineers, join us on March 22.
+If you are thinking about engineering as a career or want your students to gain a more comprehensive idea of the opportunities available to engineers, join us in March 2015.
 The SEAS Open House is of particular interest to prospective students and school groups of all grade levels.

 There is no preregistration required for this event.
 Schedules and maps will be distributed from the registration table in the lobby of Thornton Hall on the day of the event and will be available on this site the week before the event.